Covid-19 vaccination for teenagers aged 12 to 17

 Vaccination and fertility

-Getting vaccinated against COVID-19 does not make you infertile.
+Getting vaccinated against Covid-19 does not make you infertile.
 It is also safe to get vaccinated if you are pregnant or trying to get pregnant.

-Informed consent for booster
+Informed consent or permission for vaccination